DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Set up HTML doctype
 """""""""""""""""""

-In some cases Crystalis needs to react to the doctype of your website.
+In some cases Crystalis needs to react to the document type of your website.
 For example it does not make sense to allow the HTML5 Video element when XHTML 1.0 is used.
-As you may presume, the doctype also affects content rendering – as HTML5 provides some great ways to improve semantics of your site.
+As you may presume, the document type also affects content rendering – as HTML5 provides some great ways to improve semantics of your site.

-If not specified, Crystalis expects the doctype to be *"HTML5"*.
-To switch to another doctype, head to Extension Manager module, select *Crystalis* and change *"HTML Doctype"* inside *"Frontend Rendering"* tab.
+If not specified, Crystalis expects the document type to be *"HTML5"*.
+To switch to another type, head to Extension Manager module, select *Crystalis* and change *"HTML Doctype"* inside *"Frontend Rendering"* tab.
 As of now, Crystalis does support HTML5 and XHTML 1.0 Strict.
 This list may be expanded in future releases.

 .. _preset-rendering-domains: